About the Climate Vulnerable Forum

 Dhaka Declaration of the Climate Vulnerable Forum Bangladesh, 14 November 2011

 The CVF first met near Male’, Maldives in November 2009 gathering Heads of State, Ministers and other government leaders representing countries threatened by climate change from around the world.
 It has since been active in building cooperation, knowledge and awareness on global warming issues.
 It last convened in full at the CVF High-Level Meeting held during the UNFCCC Climate Change Conference in Paris (COP21).
 The Manila-Paris Declaration and the 2016-2018 Roadmap of the CVF, adopted at this meeting, spell out the CVF’s planned efforts during this time period.
-The Forum has a rotating chairmanship that has been held by Maldives, Kiribati, Bangladesh and Costa Rica.
-The current Chair is Philippines.
-Ethiopia was confirmed as the incoming chair of the CVF at the High-Level Meeting at COP21.
+The Forum has a rotating chairmanship that has been held by Maldives, Kiribati, Bangladesh, Costa Rica and Philippines.
+The current chair Ethiopia assumed the presidency at the High-Level Climate Policy Forum in the Senate of the Philippines in August 2016.

 See here for a Brief History of the Forum and for information about the Forum’s aims and key activities.